 While Indonesian law does not clearly set out that the concepts of Kompetenz-Kompetenz and separability are available, in practice, arbitrators, practitioners and Indonesian courts have deemed that these two principles do exist under Article 10 of the Arbitration Law.

 The Arbitration Law and the Civil Code allow parties to select the substantive law of a contract.
 Where parties have not made a clear choice or are unable to agree, Indonesian law will be implied as the substantive governing law.
-There are current proposals from BANI and other end users of arbitration to amend and update the current Arbitration Law of Indonesia, and it is expected to be brought more in line with the Model law.
-The BANI rules of arbitration came into force on 1 January 2018.
+There are current proposals from BANI and other end users of arbitration to amend and update the current Arbitration Law of Indonesia, and it is expected to be brought more in line with the Model Law.
+The most recent BANI rules of arbitration came into force on 1 January 2018.

 While Laos is a civil law country, its current legal system and laws have been deeply influenced by French law, socialist ideology and the Chinese communist system.
-The applicable arbitration law in Laos is Law No. 02/NA on Resolution of Economic Arbitration.38 This statute lays down the statutory provisions and regulations relating to the resolution of commercial disputes by arbitrators.
+The applicable arbitration law in Laos is Law No. 02/NA on Resolution of Economic Arbitration.39 This statute lays down the statutory provisions and regulations relating to the resolution of commercial disputes by arbitrators.
 An amendment to the Dispute Resolution Law was made in late 2010 and came into force on 28 February 2011.
-It was subsequently slightly amended again, and the amended law on the resolution of economic disputes came to effect on 6 December 2018.
-The amended law has expanded the scope of arbitrable matters that were originally not capable of arbitration.
+It was subsequently slightly amended again, and the amended law on the resolution of economic disputes came into effect on 6 December 2018.
+The amended Law has expanded the scope of arbitrable matters that were originally not capable of arbitration.
 In addition, the new amended law allows foreign arbitrators to register themselves with the Ministry of Justice, although registration is only granted under certain circumstances.

 Laotian arbitration law does not recognise the concepts of separability or Kompetenz-Kompetenz.
 The Law on Civil Procedure does provide for the recognition of foreign court judgments under certain conditions, namely where: